• Skip to primary navigation

 Side shot of baked shahi tukra in a green ceramic baking dish.

-Step 1) Heat milk in a heavy bottom saucepan.
-Add saffron, cardamom powder, and crumbled khoya or mawa.
+• Heat milk in a heavy-bottom saucepan.
+Add saffron and cardamom powder.
 Stir to combine.

-Step 2) Allow the milk to simmer over low heat.
-Stir to regular intervals to avoid burning the milk.
+• Allow the milk to simmer over low heat.
+Stir at regular intervals to avoid burning the milk.
 Let the milk simmer till it reduces to almost half the original quantity and has a thick, creamy consistency.
 This might take 15 – 20 minutes on low heat.

 Collage Of Shahi Tukra Cooking Steps

-Step 2) Remove the edges of the bread slices.
-Cut each bread slice into two equal halves diagonally.
+• Remove the edges of the bread slices.
+Cut each bread slice into two halves diagonally.
 Arrange the bread slices in the greased baking tray.

 Collage Of Shahi Tukra Cooking Steps